sachit3022/sachit3022.github.io/_teaching/2023_summer.md

 venue: "Michigan State University"
 date: 2023-05-18
 ---
-Material is completly credited to course Instructor  [Professor James Mariani](https://www.linkedin.com/in/jmm755)
+All the credit is directed towards course Instructor  [Professor James Mariani](https://www.linkedin.com/in/jmm755)

 This document provides students additional help apart from the materials provided by the professor and the reference book, Database System Concepts 7th Edition Abraham Silberschatz , Henry Korth, S. Sudarshan.
 The goal of the course is to teach important concepts of databases and create a simple database in Python.
 # LOCKS